MicrosoftDocs/windows-ai-docs/docs/samples/tutorial-maui-ai.md

 Users can enter their location in the `Entry` control and click one of the buttons to get recommendations for restaurants, hotels, or attractions.
 The `Label` control at the bottom of the UI will display the results.

-Next, let's add the **Azure.AI.OpenAI** library to the project and get it ready to make some API calls.
+Next, let's add the **OpenAI** library to the project and get it ready to make some API calls.

 ## Reference and initialize the OpenAI .NET API library

 To call OpenAI's ChatGPT APIs, we're going to use an pre-release NuGet package from the OpenAI: [OpenAI .NET API library](https://www.nuget.org/packages/OpenAI/2.0.0-beta.4).
 This library provides .NET applications with access to the OpenAI REST API.
 We'll add the library to our project and bootstrap it with our API key.

 1. Open the **Package Manager Console** from the **Tools** menu in Visual Studio.
-1. Install the Azure.AI.OpenAI library by running the following command.
+1. Install the OpenAI library by running the following command.
 The `IncludePrerelease` flag is required because the library is still in preview:

     ```powershell
     Install-Package OpenAI -IncludePrerelease